IRC commands

 Source: rizon.net

-Banning Users on IRC commands
+Banning Users

 CommandDescription